 And to make sure that you get through the qualification test, do check out my courses.

 If you have any questions, please comment below.
-I will answer your questions.
+I will answer your questions and give you feedback.

 Have you heard of the Google Rater job before?
 What do you think of it?

 How To Start A Blog Free Email Course